 reflecting on reading

-This semester, however, I have used both models of teaching literature.
-This is the first time I have incorporated both the language and personal growth models because it has made more sense to teach grammar concepts in context while reading The Strange Case of Dr. Jekyll and Mr. Hyde.
+For instance, I incorporated both the language and personal growth models while teaching The Strange Case of Dr. Jekyll and Mr. Hyde.
 In order to engage my students in the response process, I included both text-dependent questions to verify comperehension and open-ended questions requiring them to think critically and to form opinions about the characters, situations, and events.
 Needless to say, teaching grammar in context while reading the novel was a game changer.
 Not only were learners actively exploring the novel with the help of graphic organizers and various oral interaction and writing activities, but they were also focusing on the usage of past tense, conditional sentences, modal auxiliaries, adjectives, and degrees of comparison.